 "Vaccination is one of the most cost-effective ways of avoiding disease – it currently prevents 2-3 million deaths a year, and a further 1.5 million could be avoided if global coverage of vaccinations improved."

-As well as anti-vaxxers, the WHO outlined these nine other threats to world health that they will try to tackle in 2019:
+As well as anti-vaxxers, the WHO outlined these nine other threats to world health (in no particular order) that they will try to tackle in 2019:

 Air pollution and climate change